Who Wants to Be a Millionaire?: Spin-off

 The Italian version worked in 2008 on a spin-off of the game show called 50–50 (Fifty Fifty).
 Such a spin-off aired in North Macedonia, Nepal, Albania, Kosovo, Spain, Sweden, Greece, Japan, Thailand, Turkey and Egypt.

 50–50

 50–50 was a television game show which offers large cash prizes for correctly answering a series of randomised multiple-choice questions of varying difficulty with two options.
-The format is a spin-off of the quiz show Who Wants to Be a Millionaire? and was created by Intellygents, 2waytraffic, Endemol and RTI (Reti Televisive Italiane) company of Mediaset, moreover, was exported and aired in many countries around the world.
+The format is a spin-off of the quiz show Who Wants to Be a Millionaire? and was created by Intellygents, 2waytraffic, Endemol and RTI (Reti Televisive Italiane) company of Mediaset, moreover was exported and aired in many countries around the world.

 Gameplay

 Unlike the traditional Who Wants to Be a Millionaire?, this game is played by a team of two players.

+In some countries (such as Italy), a preliminary game is played.
+In these rounds, three pairs answer questions worth a specific amount of money (€500 in Italy), and must buzz in.
+The answer options are revealed only after buzzing in, and each player buzzes in for their partner to answer, rather than themselves.
+If they get it correct, they bank the money, but if they get it wrong, the money is split "fifty-fifty" between the two opposing pairs.
+After five minutes, the pair with the most money goes on to the main game, and the pair in second place returns next episode.
+The money earned would be taken home by the player in first place as additional winnings, therefore acting as a consolation so it was impossible to win €0.

-In round 1, the playing pair will answer ten questions.
+In round 1 of the main game, the playing pair will answer ten questions.
 Each question is worth a different random amount, and all the money they win goes into their jackpot.
 If at any point they get an answer wrong, the value of the jackpot is halved.
 The team plays together but will answer each question separately.